John Logie Baird: First public demonstrations

 He demonstrated the world's first colour transmission on 3 July 1928, using scanning discs at the transmitting and receiving ends with three spirals of apertures, each spiral with a filter of a different primary colour; and three light sources at the receiving end, with a commutator to alternate their illumination.
 In the same year he also demonstrated stereoscopic television.

 Broadcasting

-In 1927, Baird transmitted the world's first long-distance television pictures over 438 mi of telephone line between London and the Central Hotel at Glasgow Central station.
+In 1927, Baird transmitted Britain's first long-distance television pictures over 438 mi of telephone line between London and the Central Hotel at Glasgow Central station.

 This transmission was Baird's response to a 225-mile, long-distance telecast between stations of AT&T Bell Labs.
 The Bell stations were in New York and Washington, DC.
 The earlier telecast took place in April 1927, a month before Baird's demonstration.